BlakeHastings/RoomateLedgerSystem/README.md

 # RoomateLedgerSystem

+This is a project for importing transactions from multiple systems to allow for easier auditing of finances for rent calculations.

+This project is written to separate concerns due to the nature of data sources coming from unmanaged systems (websites of companies) which means you may be able to use some of data pipelines for your own projects.

 # utilizes entity framework core
 TODO: add information about setting up dev environment for entity framework core https://learn.microsoft.com/en-us/ef/core/get-started/overview/install#get-the-net-core-cli-tools